 warming; up; stretch; cooling; down; exercise; warm; jog; swim; cycle; dance; hitting; kicking; throwing; catching; dodging; high; energy; flex; muscle; cool; ;

-The engine may not start first time and then it will need to run for a little while to warm up before it can drive away.
+When your grandparents were young it could have been hard for their parents to start their car.
+The engine may not have started first time and then it needed to run for a little while to warm up before it could drive away.

-Of course some people may drive off without warming the engine, but people who love old cars would never do that.
+Of course some people may have driven off without warming the engine, but people who now love very old cars would never do that.
 Why?
 Because if you warm up the engine first, all the oil can get round the engine and there is less chance of doing any damage to it.

-Your body needs to warm up before hard exercise too.
+Your body needs to warm up before exercise too.

-Warming up increases the heat all through your body - like warming up the engine.
+Warming up gets muscles moving slowly at first - like warming up the engine.

-Once your body is warm, the muscles are softer and more supple.
-This means that they are more elastic (stretchy) so they are able to move smoothly, work better together and help you to do your best without risking injury.
+Then the muscles are more elastic (stretchy) so they are able to move smoothly, work better together and help you to do your best with less chance of getting an injury.